Black Friday - ahh! Before you panic, read this article. Your ultimate guide begins in 3,2,1...

 Imagine your brick-and-mortar store on Black Friday.
 The queues are endless.
 People start tapping their feet impatiently.

-You need to deal with this or your customers will get frustrated, pull at each other’s hair, or simply get up and leave.
+You need to deal with this or your customers will get frustrated, start fighting, or simply get up and leave.

 Either way, it’s up to you to evaluate what suits your infrastructure best, and what you can realistically achieve once you’ve played the queue-scenario out.